-Many scholars have paid attention to childhood stories.
-An outstanding specialist in the field of child and educational psychology D.B.
-Elkonin wrote: “Throughout human history, the starting point of child development has remained unchanged.
-The child enters into interaction with some ideal form, that is, with the level of development of the culture achieved by the society in which he was born.
-This ideal form develops all the time, and develops spasmodically, i.e. it changes qualitatively” (Elkonin D.B., 1995).
-His words are confirmed by the fact that people of different eras are not similar to each other.
+Many scientists have paid attention to the history of childhood.
+Outstanding specialist in the field of children's and educational psychology D.B.
+Elkonin wrote: “Throughout all human history, the starting point of child development has remained unchanged.
+The child interacts with a certain ideal form, that is, with the level of cultural development achieved by society in which he was born.
+This perfect shape It develops all the time, and develops spasmodically, that is, it changes qualitatively” (D.B.
+Elkonin, 1995).
+His words are confirmed by the fact that people of different eras are not alike.
 Consequently, the development of the psyche in ontogenesis must also change radically.

 D.B.
 Elkonin connected the periods of child development with the periodization of the development of society (Table 1)